-A very warm welcome to the Holdenhurst Road Surgery - We welcome new patients
+A very warm welcome to the Holdenhurst Road Surgery

 At Holdenhurst Road Surgery in Bournemouth we take pride in offering the highest standard of patient-centred healthcare.
 We run many clinics for chronic disease care and offer a wide variety of other medical services such as antenatal and postnatal care, minor surgery, childhood vaccinations and well-person check-ups.